Jonathan-Martin2425/CSC_466_Group_project/README.md

 updates
 - parsed data into a matrix/2d list with details on attributes in TitanicProject.java
-- age had some NULL cases, so made those -1 to mark them
+- cases where age = NULL were set to the mean of all other age values to not affect SVM
-- even though some attributes are integers, made 2d_list of type Double becuase some attributes required them and is required algorithms we are implementing
+- even though some attributes are integers, made 2d_list of type Double because some attributes required them and is required algorithms we are implementing